bsv-blockchain/lars/README.md

 |   | - artifacts/
 ```

-- **deployment-info.json**: Describes your managers, services, frontend, contracts, and configurations.
+- **deployment-info.json**: Describes your managers, services, frontend, contracts, and configurations (including what LARS runs).
 - **local-data/**: LARS generates Docker and environment files here.
 - **backend/**: Backend code, contracts, and compiled artifacts.
-- **frontend/**: Frontend code (optional).
+- **frontend/**: Frontend code (if `run` includes frontend).

 ## How LARS Works

-1. **Reads `deployment-info.json`** to understand your services, configs, and network.
+1. **Reads `deployment-info.json`** to understand your services, configs, network, and which services (backend/frontend) to run.
 2. **Guides you through setup** (keys, network selection, etc.) via interactive menus.
 3. **Starts ngrok** to provide a public tunnel URL for testing.
-4. **Generates Docker files** and runs containers for your local overlay environment.
+4. **Generates Docker files** and runs backend containers if requested.
+5. **Installs and starts frontend** if configured, and waits for backend readiness if both are selected.
-5. **Watches code** and automatically recompiles contracts and restarts services on changes.
+6. **Watches code** and automatically recompiles contracts and restarts services on changes.
-6. **Provides a smooth path to CARS**, so you can use a similar workflow in the cloud.
+7. **Provides a smooth path to CARS**, so you can use a similar workflow in the cloud.

 ## Tips & Troubleshooting

 - **Port Conflicts**: LARS uses ports `8080` (app), `3306` (MySQL), and `27017` (MongoDB).
 Ensure these aren’t in use.
 - **Network Keys**: If you switch networks, remember that keys are distinct for mainnet and testnet.
 LARS will prompt if something’s missing.
-- **TAAL ARC Key**: If you set a TAAL API key for arc, get it from [taal.com](https://taal.com/).
-Keep in mind it differs between mainnet and testnet if required.
+- **TAAL ARC Key**: If you set a TAAL API key for ARC, get it from [taal.com](https://taal.com/).
+Keep in mind it may differ between mainnet and testnet if required.
+- **Frontend Setup**: If you selected `frontend` and your frontend is React-based, LARS will automatically run `npm install` if `node_modules` is missing.
+For static HTML, it uses `serve` to host your files.
 - **No `deployment-info.json`**: LARS can help you create a basic one if not present.
 - **Using LARS and CARS**: LARS is for local dev.
 CARS handles cloud deployments.
 They use a shared `deployment-info.json` structure, making transitions easier.